William Patey: Recognition

 Already a Companion of the Order of St Michael and St George (CMG), Patey was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2009 New Year Honours List.

 Personal life

 He married Vanessa Morrell in 1978.
 They have two sons, William Rory and Thomas.
-Patey is an avid cinema goer.
+Patey is an avid cinema goer and president of the St Margarets Film Club which was formed in the 1990s.